daltyboy11/daltyboy11.github.io/about.md

 Software Engineering.
 I was previously at [Kik](https://www.kik.com/) (iOS), [Coursera](https://www.coursera.org/) (Backend), and [Splunk](https://www.splunk.com/) (iOS) for internships.
-I'll be joining Coursera as a Software Engineering after I graduate in 2020.
+I'll be joining Coursera as a Software Engineer after I graduate in 2020.
 I'm passionate about distributed systems and functional programming.

 When I'm not writing code I enjoy reading, lifting weights, and salsa dancing.